 - Women for Women is an initiative of The Community Foundation of Western North Carolina (CFWNC), which is a 501(c)(3).
 Because CFWNC is a nonprofit, membership gifts are 100% tax-deductible.

 7. How does Women for Women structure its work?

 - The Steering Committee develops the giving circle's strategic plan, manages the giving circle’s administrative budget, and provides oversight to the three standing committees: Advocacy & Education, Grants, and Membership & Communications.

 - Advocacy & Education Committee: Leverages public policy change and public funding to champion solutions to the issues reflected in our membership-approved grants

 - Grants Committee: Evaluates grants proposals and makes site visits to make informed funding recommendations to the membership

 - Membership & Communications Committee: Ensures members stay informed and connected, and manages efforts to recruit members to the giving circle

 8. Does WFW have less expensive, junior memberships available?

 - All members contribute equally - $1,100 per year.
-This allows us to effectively manage our administrative and grant budgets.
+This allows us to effectively manage our operations and grant budgets.

 9. I can’t join now, but I’d like to support your work.
 Can I make a donation?